Terminology for Bonding Solutions in Disposable Hygiene

 Styrene ethylene butylene styrene (SEBS): A styrenic block copolymer that is a hydrogenated version of SBS.
 A common substitute where PVC was once used, for example, in toys.
 Also an alternative to SBS when high UV resistance or thermal stability are needed.

 Substrate: A conventional way to describe a material to which adhesive will be applied.
-A substrate’s properties, including surface energy and permeability, can greatly affect adhesive wettability.
-This in turn influences adhesion quality.
-A substrate’s strength and softness are also important considerations in product design.
-Understanding a substrate’s properties is important before recommending or selecting an adhesive.
-If ultrasonic bonding is to be used, the substrates must be sufficiently thermoplastic and have similar melting points.
+A substrate’s strength and softness are important considerations in product design.
+Understanding a substrate’s properties is important before recommending or selecting an adhesive or other bonding technology, as not all methods work with all substrates.

 Superabsorbent polymer (SAP): A synthetic polymer that has the remarkable ability to retain large volumes of fluid relative to weight, even under pressure.
 It is now an essential component of the core of absorbent hygiene products.
-SAP is most often used in combination with fluff.
+SAP is most often used in combination with fluff, although some newer core designs do not use fluff.

 Surface energy: A physical property used to predict a substrate’s wettability.
 The term surface energy is derived from the fact that it takes energy to break intermolecular bonds in the liquid so that it will spread out.
 If the surface energy of the substrate, with the help of gravity, can overcome the surface tension of the liquid being applied— an adhesive or ink, for example—then the liquid will wet out.
 If not, the liquid may spread poorly or simply bead on the surface.
 Corona treatment can be used to increase the substrate’s surface energy and improve wettability.